 Smaller cities including Pula, Zadar, Osijek, and Rijeka also have airports that operate mainly seasonally.

 If you’re headed to an island like Hvar, you can’t fly directly there unless you’re going to Brač or Mali Lošinj.
 You’ll need to fly into the closest airport and take a ferry.
 To go to Hvar, you can fly to Split and take a ferry from the city, or splurge for a direct ferry from the airport to the island.
+I book my ferries ahead of time on FerryHopper in summer as they often sell out—their app and website are both super user-friendly and they have great support if you need it.

 You can also take a bus if you’re coming from a neighboring country—I always check my options on Flixbus which is cheap and reliable.